QuantummDev/EmailGen/README.md

 npm start
 ```

-This will execute the program and generate email accounts based on the configuration provided in .env.
+This will execute the program and generate email accounts based on the number and configuration provided in .env.

 ## Contributing